dib-lab/2020-paper-sourmash-gather/manuscript.md

 _Scaled MinHash_ is an implementation of ModHash that uses the bottom hashing concept from MinHash to support containment operations.
-In brief, all elements in the set to be sketched are hashed, and any hash below a certain fixed boundary value are kept.
+In brief, all elements in the set to be sketched are hashed, and any hash values below a certain fixed boundary value are kept for the sketch.
 This fixed boundary value is determined by the desired accuracy for the sketch representation.